your French knitting companion

 Reading direction:

-• RS rows: Read right to left
+• RS rows: Read right to left (the direction your work travels)

 • WS rows: Read left to right